-Side effects of anal cancer radiotherapy
+Side effects of radiotherapy for anal cancer

 Changes to your bowels

-Having chemotherapy alongside radiotherapy can make the diarrhoea worse.
+Having chemoradiotherapy can make the diarrhoea worse.

 Drinking plenty of fluids and having a low fibre diet may also help.
 Your radiographer or radiotherapy nurse can tell you about this.
 They can give you leaflets about what to eat.